 Now all of us have the luxury of working in big beautiful office spaces, but that’s ok.
 Showing where you work opens up more information about the world in which you exist in.
 That may sound so scientific, of course people know what world we exist in, but really, this element can often be underemphasized in social media where we get used to watching life happen on a screen.
 Do you work in a local coffee shop?
-Do you drive to you client’s homes?
+Do you drive to your client’s homes?
 Do you work virtually?
 Help us picture what your creative world looks like.

 INSTA-INSPIRATION: Regina A at @byreginatv does a beautiful job of showing her doing her thing all over the United States.
 From coffee shops, to kitchens, to offices, to couches and beyond!
-Plus, she is always showing really creative behind the scenes shots of her actually working, allowing her audience a sneak peak at upcoming projects.
+Plus, she is always showing really creative behind the scenes shots of her actually working, allowing her audience a sneak peek at upcoming projects.

 WHY IS THIS IMPORTANT?
 (To you and to your followers.)

 This might seem harder to portray in images, but this is where your text comes into play.
 Thinking about the message you are sending with each image.
 Why is this post important?
 Why is it important to you and your brand?
 AND why is it important to your followers?
 It’s this commonality that will help make your brand more relatable and identifiable for your target clients and encourage them to click your links and explore further.

 So, how do we actually capture all these important brand elements into our Instagram images?

 INSTA-BRAND PHOTO CHALLENGE